Tata History, Family Crest & Coats of Arms

 Early Origins of the Tata family

-Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where they held a family seat from early times.
+The surname Tata was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, where they held a family seat from early times.
 One of the first records of the name was Thomas dictus Tayt in 1329 who was listed as having a debt to the king at that time.
 There are several recorded instances of payments to a John Tayt, clerk of the hospital of Montrose, between 1362-70.
 Alexander Tayt was burgess of Edinburgh in 1381.
 Adam Tayte had a safe conduct to travel in England in 1424.
-CITATION[CLOSE]

 Early History of the Tata family